 - Study Assist - Information for international students

 University fees and costs

-To find everything about tuition fees and other fees and charges associated with studying, refer to the Fees website.
+To find everything about tuition fees and other fees and charges associated with studying, refer to Fees.